Ian Stirling (biologist): Early life and education

-Ian Stirling was born to Andrew and Margaret Stirling on September 26, 1941.
-He completed his B.Sc. at the University of British Columbia (UBC) in 1963, and his M.Sc. in zoology at UBC in 1965.
-For his M.Sc. thesis, Stirling studied captive blue grouse under James F. Bendell.
-Stirling obtained his Ph.D. in 1968.
+Ian Stirling was born to Andrew and Margaret Stirling on September 26, 1941 in Zambia, where his father worked as a mining engineer.
+They returned to Canada after the Second World War, settling in the mining town of Kimberley, British Columbia.
+He completed his B.Sc. at the University of British Columbia (UBC) in 1963, and his M.Sc. in zoology at UBC in 1965, where he met his spouse, Stella.